-This meeting provides an opportunity for Finance and Development Ministers to advance solutions to issues of shared priority, including women’s economic empowerment and mobilizing increased financing for development.
+This meeting provided an opportunity for Finance and Development Ministers to advance solutions to issues of shared priority, including women’s economic empowerment and mobilizing increased financing for development.

-Participants in the meetings are G7 Finance and Development Ministers, and Central Bank Governors.
-Participants may also include representatives of guest countries, international organizations, non-government organizations and engagement groups, by invitation of the Co-Chairs.
+Participants in the meetings were G7 Finance and Development Ministers, and Central Bank Governors.
+Participants also included representatives of guest countries, international organizations, non-government organizations and engagement groups.

 The Co-chairs set the agenda of the ministerial meeting and deliver a summary of the discussions.
-The Honourable Marie-Claude Bibeau, Minister of International Development and La Francophonie will chair the discussion sessions on development with her G7 counterparts.
-The Honourable Bill Morneau, Minister of Finance will chair the discussion sessions on finance with his G7 counterparts.
-Ministers will co-chair a joint session on June 1st.
+The Honourable Marie-Claude Bibeau, Minister of International Development and La Francophonie chaired the discussion sessions on development with her G7 counterparts.
+The Honourable Bill Morneau, Minister of Finance chaired the discussion sessions on finance with his G7 counterparts.
+Ministers co-chaired a joint session on June 1st.

 Read the full Co-chairs’ summary.